AT2022aedm and a new class of luminous, fast-cooling transients in elliptical galaxies: Observations

-All NTT, LCO and LT images were cleaned and stacked within each night.
+All NTT, LCO and LT images were first cleaned and stacked within each night.
 Calibration stars and template images were obtained in $g,r,i,z$ from Pan-STARRS \citep{Flewelling2020}, in $u$ from the SDSS, and in $J,H,K$ from the VISTA Kilo-degree Galaxy Survey \citep[VIKINGS;][]{Edge2013}.
-LCO $B,V$ reference images were obtained after the transient faded.
-The full photometric data set is shown in Figure \ref{fig:data}.
+LCO $B,V$ reference images were obtained after the transient faded. {The PSF for each science and template image was determined using the local reference stars.
+All transient fluxes were measured after template subtraction to remove host galaxy light.} The full photometric data set is shown in Figure \ref{fig:data}.